Types of Data: Complete Guide to Data Classification - Quantitative, Qualitative, Discrete & Continuous

 Discrete data consists of countable values with distinct, separate values.
 Think of discrete data as data that comes in whole numbers or distinct categories that can be counted.
 When we count the number of students in a classroom, tally the defects in a manufacturing process, or count the cars in a parking lot, we're working with discrete data.

-Mathematical Definition: A variable is discrete if it can only take on a finite or countably infinite set of values.
+A variable XX is discrete if it can only take on a finite or countably infinite set of values.

-The fundamental characteristic of discrete data is that it consists of countable values that are distinct and separate.
-There are no intermediate values between data points—you cannot have 2.5 students or 3.7 defects.
+The key characteristic of discrete data is that it consists of countable values that are distinct and separate.
+There are no intermediate values between data points.
+You cannot have 2.5 students or 3.7 defects.
 Each value represents a complete, countable unit.
 This makes discrete data particularly suitable for counting operations and frequency analysis.
 Common examples include the number of students, count of defects, and number of cars.

 Continuous Data